Admissions, Advising and Transfer FAQ

 Q. How do I know what courses to take?

-Check your degree audit, which is your personalized program plan.
-If you are still unsure, the academic advisors in the Advising and Transfer Center are available to assist you.
+Use WebAdvisor to check your Degree Audit, which is your personalized program plan.
+If you are still unsure, the Academic Advisers in the Advising and Transfer Center are available to assist you.

-Q. How can I find my graduation requirements?
+Q. How can I find my major's graduation requirements?

 Graduation requirements are in the college catalog.
 To verify your progress and completion of your degree program requirements, log on to WebAdvisor and use the Degree Audit feature.
 Your degree audit lists the classes you have completed and still need to complete towards your current program of study.